Pooh Shiesty

-Lontrell Donell Williams Jr. (born November 8, 1999), better known by his stage name Pooh Shiesty, is an American rapper.
-He is signed to Gucci Mane's 1017 Records and Atlantic Records.
-He rose to fame in 2020 from his collaborations with the rapper and other artists within the label.
-He is perhaps best known for his 2020 single, "Back in Blood" featuring Lil Durk.
-Pooh Shiesty released his debut commercial mixtape, Shiesty Season, on February 5, 2021, which peaked at number 3 on the US Billboard 200.
-His stage name was given by his late brother, and it comes from his childhood nickname "Mr. Pooh", and the name "Shiesty", referring to his lifestyle.
+Lontrell Donell Williams Jr. (born November 8, 1999), better known by his stage name Pooh Shiesty, is an American rapper from Memphis, Tennessee.
+He signed with Gucci Mane's 1017 Records, an imprint of Atlantic Records in 2020, he rose to prominence following his collaborations with the label's founder and cohorts.
+That same year, his single "Back in Blood" (featuring Lil Durk) peaked at number 13 on the Billboard Hot 100.
+It preceded the release of his debut commercial mixtape Shiesty Season (2021), which peaked at number three on the Billboard 200.
+His stage name was given by his late brother, who adapted his childhood nickname "Mr. Pooh" with the vernacular slang term "shiesty"—referential of his lifestyle.

 Early life and education

 Shiesty is from Memphis, Tennessee, and grew up in the Cane Creek Apartments on the south side.
 He lived in Pflugerville, Texas, for two years.
 When he returned to Memphis, he took summer school to help him graduate high school.
 He began focusing on music at age 18.